fractaledmind/fractaledmind.github.io/src/_posts/2024-10-16-sqlite-supercharges-rails.md

 <img loading="lazy" src="{{ '/images/railsworld-2024/042.png' | relative_url }}" alt="" style="width: 100%" />

 Because SQLite enables you to go from the moderate complexity of a minimally distributed system to the radical simplicity of an application and all of operational dependencies living on a single machine.
-And this is because of SQLite’s unique architecture…

 <img loading="lazy" src="{{ '/images/railsworld-2024/043.png' | relative_url }}" alt="" style="width: 100%" />

+And this is because of SQLite’s unique architecture.
 Most SQL engines run in a separate process from your application, even typically on separate machines.

 <img loading="lazy" src="{{ '/images/railsworld-2024/044.png' | relative_url }}" alt="" style="width: 100%" />

-SQLite runs embedded within your Ruby process and the thread that spawns it.
+SQLite runs embedded within your Ruby thread and the process that spawns it.

 <img loading="lazy" src="{{ '/images/railsworld-2024/045.png' | relative_url }}" alt="" style="width: 100%" />